-Date: December 4, 2013
+Date: November 5, 2018

-This public notice is to inform you of a proposal for work in which you might be interested and to solicit your comments to better enable us to make a reasonable decision on factors affecting the public interest.
+This public notice is to inform you of a proposal for an evaluation by the U.S. Army Corps of Engineers in which you might be interested and to solicit your comments to better enable us to make a reasonable decision on factors affecting the public interest.
 We hope you will participate in the process.